aa1043/TripMate/Backend/readme.md

 # 🚗 UBER Clone - User API

-This API handles user registration and login for the UBER clone backend.
-Users can register by providing their full name, email, and password.
-They can log in with valid credentials to receive a JWT token.
+This API handles user registration, login, profile access, and logout for the UBER clone backend.
+Users can register, authenticate using JWT, access their profile, and log out (with token blacklisting).

 ---